practicalli/clojure-web-services/docs/projects/banking-on-clojure/database-tables.md

         (jdbc/execute! transaction sql-statement) ))))
 ```

-> #### Hint::Refactor for connection pools
+!!!
+HINT "Refactor for connection pools"
->`with-open` function can be removed from the `create-tables` function when using a connection pool, passing the existing connection from the pool to the `jdbc/with-transaction` function.
+    `with-open` function can be removed from the `create-tables` function when using a connection pool, passing the existing connection from the pool to the `jdbc/with-transaction` function.

 Calling the `create-tables` function will create the database tables in the development database.

 The H2 database writes the tables to disk in the `banking-on-clojure.mv.db` file.
 Unless the table is dropped, there is no need to evaluate this function again.

 ## Viewing tables in the database